 How does the complaint process work?

 When a complaint is received, the Professional Conduct Department may:

 Each complaint will be assessed on an individual basis.
-Within 30 days after your complaint is received at the offices of the ADA&C, you will be notified of the initial action taken.
+Within 30 days after your complaint is received at the offices of the CDSA, you will be notified of the initial action taken.
 The dentist will be notified about your complaint and will receive a copy of the complaint.

 - attempt to resolve your complaint between you and the dentist

 - encourage you and your dentist to resolve the complaint directly

 - commence an investigation into your complaint or